 I started my A-Level study in 2012 after graduating from Ningbo Foreign Language School, the best junior high school in Ningbo.
 I did a lot of pre-reading about the materials so the transition period was not that grueling for me.
 I have enjoyed learning about different cultures, where my teachers originated, and speaking and thinking in a different language.
-Most importantly, I learnt what was called ‘respect’: respecting my teachers, my classmates (even when sometimes they were incredibly noisy).
+Most importantly, I learnt ‘respect’: respecting my teachers and my classmates (even when sometimes they are incredibly noisy).

-Trying to understand the dialect and the different accents that prevail is one of the most insurmountable challenges I have faced.
-I found out that British people don’t speak English, rather some of them speak with a southern London accent, while a minority of have a strong northern or New Castle accent, fascinating but challenging!
+Trying to understand the dialect and the different accents that prevail is one of the challenges I have faced.
+I found out that British people don’t speak English, rather some of them speak with a southern London accent, while a minority of have a strong northern or Newcastle accent - fascinating but challenging!

 I achieved 4A* in IGCSE Chemistry, Physics and Biology and A-Level Math and 4A’s in IGCSE Business and AS Chemistry, Physics and Economics.
 I also achieved 80% in Harvard Organic Chemistry Summer Course.

 I want to be a Chemist, but I am unsure at this time if I want to be pharmacologist or a material scientist.
-I want to study biochemistry, chemistry and material science in the first year, and speacialize in one of the subject where I find my passion.
+I want to study biochemistry, chemistry and material science in the first year, and then specialize in one of the subjects.
 As a debate leader, I will not stop thinking and debating, and I plan to be part of the University debate team.
 Plus, I enjoy European Medieval History, so minoring in History may be a good way to extend my interest.